"He killed a man by shooting the man in the back cold-bloodedly. The country isn't gonna bow down."

 Scott managed to break free and run away in a slow, wobbly gait.
 This time Slager did not give chase.
 He unholstered his .45-caliber Glock, took a stance, and put his left hand underneath to steady the weapon.
 His form was perfect, like in a training video.
 The only problem was that his gun was aimed at the back of a fleeing man.
 He squeezed off eight quick shots.

 Local prosecutors in South Carolina were scheduled to retry Slager in August, but instead, as part of what is called a "global plea agreement" they agreed to drop the state charges in exchange for a guilty plea in the federal case.
 Slager, who will be sentenced at a later date, faces up to life in prison, but he will likely get far less.
 There is no mandatory minimum sentence.
 And, as I wrote in my prior story, the average sentence for officers convicted of murder or manslaughter over the past decade or so has been less than four years.
 Slager was led away after the hearing today in handcuffs.
-His lawyer, Andrew Savage III, said in a written statement: "We hope that Michael’s acceptance of responsibility will help the family as they continue to grieve their loss."
+His lawyer, Andrew Savage III, said in a written statement, "We hope that Michael's acceptance of responsibility will help the Scott family as they continue to grieve their loss."

 While reporting my story about the case, I toured the police academy where Slager was trained—for 9 weeks, as opposed to the 26 required of an NYPD officer.
 Inferior training was a key element of Slager's defense.
 And while much of the instruction I witnessed seemed thoughtful enough, there was simply too little of it.